404src/exocore/_articles/ccna-summary.md

     - An MBSS (Mesh Basic Service Set) can be used in situations where it's difficult to run an Ethernet connection to every AP.
     - Mesh APs use two radios: one to provide a BSS to wireless clients, and one to form a 'backhaul network' which is used to bridge traffic from AP to AP.
     - At least one AP is connected to the wired network, and it is called the RAP (Root Access Point)
+    - The other APs are called MAPs (Mesh Access Points)
     - A protocol is used to determine the best path through the mesh (similar to how dynamic routing protocols are used to determine the best path to a destination.

 ![](/images/MBSS.png)